Read with BonusRead with Bonus

 “You’d best stay close to me until you find your footing."

-"You any good with a mop and bucket?" she asked.
+"Are you any good with a mop and bucket?" she asked, raising an eyebrow.

 "I suppose I’ll have to be," I replied, forcing a small smile.